 - More than one-half of American adults have a close family member who has or has had a problem with alcohol addiction

-- Approximately one in four children younger than 18 years old in the United States is exposed to alcohol dependence in the family
+- Approximately one in four children younger than 18 years old in the United States sees alcohol dependence in the family

 - Among people ages 21 to 22, 85 percent of men and 76 percent of women have used alcohol within the last 30 days

-- 55 percent of men ages 21 to 22, and 33 percent of women ages 19 to 20 drank five or more drinks in a row in the past 2 weeks
+- 55 percent of men ages 21 to 22 and 33 percent of women ages 19 to 20 drank five or more drinks in a row in the past two weeks

 - People ages 18 to 29 have the highest rates of past-year alcohol dependence